Back to School Tips for Parents

 Tip #4: Continually seek opportunities that increase your child’s self-confidence

 The very best thing you can equip your child with is self-confidence.
 There is absolutely no substitute for self-confidence.
 Let me repeat that because this line is very important: There is absolutely NO substitute for self-confidence!
 Confident children face every day with a positive outlook and tend to have better grades, more friends, and less stress.
+And at American Family Martial Arts we know all about self confidence.

 Here are some tips for increasing your child’s self-confidence: